When will senators vote on GOP tax plan?

 All that being said, there isn't much space for leaders when it comes to this vote.
 There's general agreement that it needs to be done this week.
 Delay, if they can't wrangle the votes this week, could be fatal.
 Doesn't mean it can't happen, but it would create some serious problems.

 Why?
-Well, as CNN's Lauren Fox reports: Republicans have a very busy to-do list to address before the end of the year.
+Well, as CNN reports: Republicans have a very busy to-do list to address before the end of the year.

+One bit of good news, Bob Corker, a key senator who has not said how he'll vote, sent a fairly upbeat if not definitive message Monday.
+The Tennessee Republican had repeatedly expressed opposition to adding to the deficit, something the Senate's version of the plan runs the risk of doing.

+"Senator Corker spent the entire Thanksgiving break on the phone with his Senate colleagues and with the administration working on a responsible path forward," Corker spokesman Micah Johnson said in a statement.
+"While more work remains, all parties are hopeful that the final bill will be good for our country."